bridenbrad/in-mem-sql-db/README.md

 * BitMap, MinMax Indexing
 * Tokenization, Paging, Append-Only

 Written back in 2013/2014.
 Worked on Amazon EC2 with 60 million rows at millisecond latency.
+Not complete.

 Some packages of interest:
 * tirion-db-store/src/main/java/com/tirion/db/store/page